k8port/stitch_companion/ARCH.md

 Use Docker if necessary to package the backend into a container for deployment.
 Front-End Deployment:
 Deploy the React app using Netlify, Vercel, or a similar platform.

 == Milestones ==

-Front-End Setup and Image Upload Feature (2 weeks):
+Front-End Setup and Image Upload Feature:
 Basic React app with image upload functionality.
 API endpoint to handle image data.
-Pattern Generation for 'Painting' and 'Icon' Types (3 weeks):
+Pattern Generation for 'Painting' and 'Icon' Types:
 Backend implementation for KMeans clustering and edge detection.
 Preview patterns in the front-end.
-'Illustration' Type Pattern Generation (4 weeks):
+'Illustration' Type Pattern Generation:
 Implement content-aware cropping, background removal, and aspect ratio preservation.
 API integration with the front-end for illustration-type images.
 Download Feature and Final Pattern Output (2 weeks):